robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 - You can always:
   - Ask a friend.
   - Ask me!
-  - Google "HTML" + what you want to do
+  - Google "HTML" + what you want to do.
-    - e.g., "HTML image"
+    - E.g., "HTML image"

 Up next: CSS!